-MUNIMAE MUNICIPAL MORTGAGE & EQUITY, LLC COMMON SHARES
+MUNICIPAL MORTGAGE & EQUITY, LLC COMMON SHARES

-MuniMae is selling all of the shares.
+MuniMae Midland is the trade name for Municipal Mortgage & Equity, LLC.
+MuniMae Midland is selling all of the shares.
 The shares trade on the New York Stock Exchange under the symbol "MMA."
-On January 31, 2001, the last sale price as reported on the New York Stock Exchange was \$23.07 per share.
+On February 8, 2002, the last sale price as reported on the New York Stock Exchange, prior to pricing, was \$24.75 per